jhpyle/docassemble/_docs/docker.md

 **docassemble**, it takes some time to understand the concepts behind "running," "stopping," and "starting" containers.
-If you are not familiar with [Docker] or with hosting web applications, and you want to get up and running fast, you may want to use [Docassemble Toolkit], a support service provided by [Community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
-[Docassemble Toolkit] provides an encrypted **docassemble** server hosted on [Amazon Web Services].
-This saves you from needing to figure out [Docker], [Let's Encrypt], etc.
+If you are not familiar with [Docker] or with hosting web applications, and you want to get up and running fast, you may want to use one of the [third party providers] that provide **docassemble**-based interview development platforms.

 [Docker] can also be used to deploy even the most complex **docassemble** installations.
 For example, Amazon's [EC2 Container